Behavior of the distance exponent for $\frac{1}{|x-y|^{2d}}$ long-range percolation: Technical preliminaries

-In this chapter, we establish one of our main tools in the proofs of Theorem \ref{theo:smallbeta} and Theorem \ref{theo:strictmonotonicity}, which is a version of Russo's formula.
-The classical Russo's formula, also called Russo-Margulis lemma, see for example \cite[Section 1.3]{heydenreich2017progress} or \cite{russo1981critical, margulis1974probabilistic} for the original papers, is a formula for i.i.d. bond percolation.
+In this chapter, we provide a few technical preliminaries that will be used later in the proofs of the main theorems; the first one is a version of Russo's formula.
+The classical Russo's formula, also called Russo-Margulis lemma, see for example \cite[Section 1.3]{heydenreich2017progress} or \cite{margulis1974probabilistic,russo1981critical} for the original papers, is a formula for i.i.d. bond percolation.
 It states that for any finite graph $(V,E)$ and any increasing event $A$

 where we say that an edge $e$ is pivotal for an event $A$ when changing the status of $e$ also changes the occurrence of the event $A$.
 Note that it does not depend on the occupation status of the edge $e$ whether $e$ is pivotal for $A$.
 Russo's formula \eqref{eq:classicalrusso} tells us how the probability of an event changes for i.i.d. percolation when varying the connection probability $p$.
 We modify this formula in two ways.
-First of all, we adapt it to long-range percolation, where the inclusion probabilities of the edges are not identically distributed.
-Secondly, we develop a formula that determines the derivative of the expectation of a general function rather than just the probability of a given event.
+First of all, we adapt it to long-range percolation, where the inclusion probabilities of the edges are not identical.
+Secondly, we give a formula that determines the derivative of the expectation of a general function rather than just the probability of a given event.